Brown Butter Oatmeal Cinnamon Chip Cookies

 1. Cook butter in a heavy saucepan over medium heat, stirring constantly until it foams, turns clear, and then turns a deep brown, about 6 minutes.
 Pour browned butter into a glass measuring cup and chill in the freezer until solidified, about 45 minutes to an hour.

 2. Whisk together flour, oats, cornstarch, baking soda, salt, and cinnamon in a medium bowl.
-Beat solidified brown butter and dark sugars in a large mixer bowl at medium speed until creamy; beat in egg, egg yolk, and vanilla until combined.
+Beat solidified brown butter and sugars in a large mixer bowl at medium speed until creamy; beat in egg, egg yolk, and vanilla until combined.
 Reduce speed to low and gradually add flour mixture; beat just until incorporated.
 Fold in cinnamon chips.
 Cover dough and chill in the refrigerator for at least 4 hours or overnight.

-3. Preheat oven to 350°F (If cookie dough has chilled overnight, let stand at room temperature for 20 minutes before baking).
-Line two baking sheets with silicone mats or parchment paper.
+3. Preheat oven to 350°F (if cookie dough has chilled overnight, let stand at room temperature for 20 minutes before baking).
+Line two baking sheets with parchment paper.
 Form 1 1/2-inch balls of dough and place two inches apart on prepared baking sheets; flatten mounds slightly.
+Top cookies with remaining cinnamon chips, pressing to adhere.

-4. Top cookies with remaining cinnamon chips, pressing to adhere.
-Bake, rotating pans halfway through, for 8 minutes, until edges are set.
-Cool for 4 minutes on baking sheets, then transfer to a wire rack to cool completely.
-Store in an airtight container at room temperature.
+4. Bake for 8 to 10 minutes, rotating pans halfway through, until edges are set.
+Cool for 10 minutes on baking sheets, then transfer to a wire rack to cool completely.

 Notes

-If you love this recipe, please consider leaving a comment and review to help other readers.
+If you love this recipe, please consider leaving a star rating when you post a comment to help other readers.
 If you have a question, I'd love to hear from you too.

 As always, thanks for your feedback!